-- To facilitate ABA service authorization and delivery, the parent/caregiver should provide supporting documentation (e.g., Individualized Education Program (IEP)) as requested by the provider. - Treatment plan services must include care coordination involving the beneficiary's parent/caregiver.
+To facilitate ABA service authorization and delivery, the parent/caregiver should provide supporting documentation (e.g., Individualized Education Program [IEP]) as requested by the provider.

+Treatment plan services must include care coordination involving the recipient's member's parent/caregiver.
 Services should also include parent/caregiver training, support, and participation.
-ABA is a beneficiary-focused service, and it is not practical or within the standard of practice to require the parent/caregiver to be present at all times while services are being rendered to the beneficiary.
-Beneficiaries may be unaccompanied by a parent/caregiver while receiving services at a center-based program, especially for beneficiaries receiving services for multiple hours per day.
-To the extent that parental/caregiver presence is required is a therapeutic decision, even when therapy is provided in the home. - Services for "Family adaptive behavior treatment guidance", administered by a physician or other QHCP, should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parent(s) or caregiver(s) of the beneficiary to ensure that the beneficiary has consistency across environments, and therapy can be reinforced at home and in other locations with their parent/caregiver. - Services for "Multiple-family group adaptive behavior treatment guidance", administered by a physician or other QHCP, should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parent(s) or caregiver(s) of the beneficiary to ensure that the beneficiary has consistency across environments, and therapy can be reinforced at home and in other locations with their parent/caregiver. - The multiple-family group therapy should be used when parent(s) or caregiver(s) of two or more beneficiaries are present.
-The beneficiaries should have similar diagnosis, behaviors, and treatment needs.
+ABA is a recipient member-focused service, and it is not practical or within the standard of practice to require the parent/caregiver to be present at all times while services are being rendered to the recipient-member.
+Members recipient's may be unaccompanied by a parent/caregiver while receiving services at a center-based program, especially for recipients members receiving services for multiple hours per day.
+To the extent that parental/caregiver presence is required is a therapeutic decision, even when therapy is provided in the home.

-Service Delivery

-- To facilitate ABA service authorization and delivery, the parent/caregiver should provide supporting documentation (e.g., Individualized Education Program [IEP]) as requested by the provider. - Treatment plan services should include care coordination involving the recipient's parent/caregiver. - Services should include parent/caregiver training, support and participation. - Services for "Family adaptive behavior treatment guidance," administered by a physician or other QHCP, should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parent(s) or caregiver(s) of the beneficiary to ensure that the beneficiary has consistency across environments, and therapy can be reinforced at home and in other locations with their parent/caregiver.
+Services for "Family adaptive behavior treatment guidance", administered by a physician or other QHCP, should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parent(s) or caregiver(s) of the recipient member to ensure that the recipient member has consistency across environments, and therapy can be reinforced at home and in other locations with their parent/caregiver.